ibm-cloud-docs/codeengine/cmd_defs.md

 <dt>`-n`, `--name`</dt>
 <dd>The name of the build run.
 Use a name that is unique within the project.
 <ul>
-	<li>The name must begin and end with a lowercase alphanumeric character</li>
+	<li>The name must begin and end with a lowercase alphanumeric character.</li>
-	<li>The name must be 63 characters or fewer and can contain lowercase alphanumeric characters and hyphens (-)</li>
+	<li>The name must be 63 characters or fewer and can contain lowercase alphanumeric characters and hyphens (-).</li>
 </ul>
 This value is optional. </dd>
 <dt>`-nw`, `--no-wait`</dt>
 <dd>Submit the build run and do not wait for this build run to complete.
-If you specify the `no-wait` option, the build run submit begins and does not wait.
+If you specify the `--no-wait` option, the build run submit begins and does not wait.
 Use the `buildrun get` command to check the build run status.
 This value is optional.
 The default value is <code>true</code>.
 </dd>
 <dt>`-to`, `--timeout`</dt>
 <dd>The amount of time, in seconds, that can pass before the build run must succeed or fail.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-w`, `--wait`</dt>
 <dd>Submit the build run and wait for this build run to complete.
-If you specify the `wait` option, the build run submit waits for a maximum time in seconds, as set by the `wait-timeout` option, for the build run to complete.
-If the build run is not completed within the specified `wait-timeout` period, the build run submit fails.
+If you specify the `--wait` option, the build run submit waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the build run to complete.
+If the build run is not completed within the specified `--wait-timeout` period, the build run submit fails.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
 <dd>The length of time in seconds to wait for this build run to complete.
-This value is required if the `wait` option is specified.
-This value is ignored if the `no-wait` option is specified.
+This value is required if the `--wait` option is specified.
+This value is ignored if the `--no-wait` option is specified.
 The default value is <code>600</code>.
 </dd>
 </dl>